-The Company reached out to a number of major shareholders in 2010 to solicit information regarding issues of concern to the shareholders with respect to corporate governance and executive compensation.
-A number of those shareholders spoke with representatives of the Company or provided input in writing.
+During 2011, the Company contacted a number of major shareholders to solicit information regarding issues of concern to the shareholders with respect to corporate governance and executive compensation.
+Those discussions were conducted by teleconference.
 The Company will continue to solicit shareholder input on issues of concern to them.